inkiltie/weather-forecast/README.md

 ### React Redux

-WebApp that allows user to search for Canadian cities to display their map, average temperature, pressure and humidity for 5 days
+WebApp that allows user to search for Canadian cities to display their map, average temperature, pressure and humidity for 5 days.